echoprotocol/echowiki/docs/technologies/echorand/overview.md

 $$Q_{r} = H( Q_{r-1}, r )$$

-##### Generating a Random Value at s = 7,10,13, ...
-BBA Step
+##### Generating a Random Value Dururing BBA Steps

-At each step of the BBA algorithm, network nodes сan be divided into two sets:
+At each step of the BBA algorithm, all network nodes сan be divided into two sets:

-- nodes that received a sufficient number of messages during the previous round(s) (with a certain equal value), allowing them to offer this value as a solution.
+- nodes that have received a sufficient number of messages during the previous round(s) from their peers (with a certain equal value), allowing them to be certain about the value that will be chosen by the network
-- nodes that received two solution variants and cannot give preference to either of them.
+- nodes that have received a significant number of messages with two solution variants, meaning the nodes are uncertain about the value that will be chosen by the network

-In the latter case, undecided nodes use **$VRF$** to generate a shared random value from the `{0, 1}` set for making and sending their decisions.
-And since the random value will be the same for all the "uncertain" nodes, all such nodes will make just the same decision.
+In the latter case, all uncertain nodes use a **$VRF$** to generate a shared random value from the set `{0, 1}` for deciding between the two valid alternatives and relay their decision to the rest of the network.
+Since the random value will be the same for all uncertain nodes, each will arrive at the same decision.

-A Random Value for "uncertain" nodes will be generating with this formula:
+A random value for uncertain nodes is generated according to the formula:

 $$BBA\_RAND(s) = lsb\ \{ SHA256( Q_{r-1}, r ) \}$$

-Where $lsb$ - least significant bit.
+Where $lsb$ is the least significant bit.

 ### Step 1 - Block Generation